 How it Works

 There are just two elements to an air-to-air heat pump system: an external unit that extracts heat from the air (down to a temperature as low as -10C to -15C) and uses this to heat a fluid to c.90C that is then pumped (when needed) to internal devices that look exactly like air conditioning units.
 Both internal and external units are almost silent.
 Photographs of an external unit and internal unit are provided above.
 The internal units are "smart" and typically controlled by an app (and/or remote controller) that handles the hour-by-hour temperature that you want the room to be heated to.
 For the system I have had installed there are two internal units and one fairly small external unit (up to 5 internal units can be provided from one external unit).
 The internal units are powered from the external unit, and each has a pair of small flexible pipes to them (so each has 3 connections - 1 power and signalling, and a to-pipe and a from-pipe for the fluid flow).
 With our two units that is 6 connections in total, but all are small and hidden in moulded ducting (obtained from ManoMano, see image below) - the external unit only requires a fairly small hole through the outside wall of the house for these connections and the power connection.
 Installation of the units took place over two days, and disruption was minimal.

 Power consumption and cost

 Each internal unit in my system is set to provide 20C during the day and 17C at night.
 These settings can be dynamically changed via the app, and their power usage is monitored at all times.
-In theory they provide roughly 5:1 efficiency, i.e. for every 1kWh used a total of 5KWh of heat is provided - this is for the latest technology from Daikin (see linked PDF brochure Daikin_New_Multi.pdf).
+In theory they provide up to 5:1 efficiency, i.e. for every 1kWh used a total of 5KWh of heat is provided - this is for the latest technology from Daikin (see linked PDF brochure Daikin_New_Multi.pdf).
 Other providers such as Panasonic, Vaillant, Samsung etc., may offer similar systems, but most only promote their air-to-water solutions, which are far more expensive and disruptive to install.
-The power usage can be viewed on a per hour, day, week and year basis, so it is possible to check the actual power usage, and hence cost, of running these systems.
+The power usage of the Daikin system can be viewed on a per hour, day, week and year basis, so it is possible to check the actual power usage, and hence cost, of running these systems.
 In my case the system was installed in late January, and since then has provided consistent heat for two large areas of the house (essentially most of the ground floor).

-With other measures to reduce our annual electricty usage (e.g. using LED lighting everywhere, moving to more efficient/low power devices, doubling insulation in the loft area using 100mm rolls of wool insulation) it will not be until this time next year that the full value of this and other measures can be calculated, but initial results suggest that overall usage in kWh is already around 33% less when compared to 2019/20 and this is probably a considerable underestimate of the reduction achieved.
+With other measures to reduce our annual electricty usage (e.g. using LED lighting everywhere, moving to more efficient/low power devices, doubling insulation in the loft area using 100mm rolls of wool insulation) it will not be until end January next year that the full effect and value of this and other measures can be calculated, but initial results suggest that overall usage in kWh is already around 21% less when compared to 2021 and 2022 and this is probably an underestimate of the reduction to be achieved.